hellokelvin/career/junior-test-backend/README.md

 #### 1. The frontend

-The front consists of one single page containing a form with two fields to select the expense type and type its amount.
+The frontend part consists of one single page containing a form with two fields to select an expense type and type its amount.

-Once the form is validated, then you'll display get the carbon footprint of the expense.
+Once the form is validated, you'll display the carbon footprint of the expense.

 ![Wireframe #1](wireframe-1.png)